 The summer months may be dominated by baseball on Cape Cod, but that doesn’t stop local football teams from working on their craft ahead of the fall.

-Across three different locations on every Wednesday, 12 teams gather for two-hand touch passing leagues.
-On Wednesday, July 10, Mashpee, Bourne, Old Rochester, Upper Cape Tech and Cape Cod Tech squared off for seven-on-seven drills at the Quashnet Elementary School in Mashpee.
-At DeConto Stadium at Sandwich High School, the Blue Knights hosted Falmouth and two different Barnstable teams.
-And Monomoy played host to Nauset, Dennis-Yarmouth and St. John Paul II in Harwich.
+Across three different locations every Wednesday, 12 teams gather for two-hand touch passing leagues.
+On Wednesday, July 17, Mashpee, Old Rochester and two Barnstable teams squared off for seven-on-seven drills at the Quashnet Elementary School in Mashpee.
+At DeConto Stadium at Sandwich High, the Blue Knights hosted Falmouth, Bourne and St. John Paul II.
+And Monomoy played host to Nauset, Dennis-Yarmouth and Cape Cod Tech in Harwich.

 Seven of these 12 teams will be part of the newly reformed Cape & Islands League.
 For the purpose of football, Falmouth, Barnstable, Nauset and Dennis-Yarmouth will compete in the C&I Large Division while Sandwich, Monomoy and St. John Paul II will be in the Small Division.
 Mashpee (South Shore League), Bourne and Old Rochester (South Coast Conference) and UCT and CCT (Mayflower Athletic Conference) will remain in their respective leagues this season.

-Below is a notebook recapping some of the highlights of the passing league as it pertains to Bourne, Upper Cape Tech and Mashpee.
+Below is a notebook recapping some of the highlights of the passing league as they pertains to Bourne, Falmouth, Mashpee and Sandwich.